-Sam missed his window …and an estimated $70,000+ per month in royalty checks.
+Sam missed his window…and an estimated $70,000+ per month in royalty checks.

 And it’s probably also because of Torosian’s mistake that Fred Wolf patented every other game he’s invented.
-Those include: Sweepstakes Blackjack, Fast-Action Hold’em, Lucky Pan-9 and Pai Gow Jokers.
+Those include Sweepstakes Blackjack, Fast-Action Hold’em, Lucky Pan-9, and Pai Gow Jokers.

 There are some restrictions on how you can make your hand.
 We’ll cover what these are as we walk you through a sample hand.

-If no one is in a spot, the hand is still assigned and the cards discarded.
+If no one is in a spot, the hand is still assigned and the cards are discarded.
 However, some casinos will deal the hand to the empty seat.
 This is called a “dragon hand.”
 And after each player has had their turn, the dealer will ask who wants to bet on the dragon hand.